rvamsikrishna/flutter_fluid_slider/README.md

 - `end` : The widget to be displayed as the max label.
 For eg: an Icon can be displayed.
 If not provided the `max` value is displayed as text.

-- `onChanged` : [**Required**] Called during a drag when the user is selecting a new value for the slider
+- `onChanged` : Called during a drag when the user is selecting a new value for the slider by dragging.

-  by dragging.

 - The slider passes the new value to the callback but does not actually change state until the parent widget rebuilds the slider with the new value.

 - If null, the slider will be displayed as disabled.

 - `onChangeStart` : Called when the user starts selecting a new value for the slider.
 The value passed will be the last `value` that the slider had before the change began.